An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: Performance Evaluation of DST-CAN

-From the ground truth decisions at every time step, the cases where human decisions and ground truth decisions are different have been found.
-Since ground truth decisions are optimal for both safety and fuel efficiency, these are used for comparison.
+The cases where the human decisions and GT decisions are different have been found.
+Since ground truth decisions are optimal for both safety and efficiency, these are used for comparison.
 It has been found that the DST-CAN can predict better decisions than CS-LSTM \cite{deo2018convolutional}.
-Table \ref{comparison_table} shows a comparison of the results.
+Table \ref{comparison_table} shows a comparison of these results.
 From the table, it is clear that for the consensus cases, the performance of DST-CAN is slightly better than the CS-LSTM.
 It has been found that conflicting cases are those where safety is of significant importance.
 DST-CAN performs much better than CS-LSTM for conflicting cases.
-For the model trained with ground truth decisions, there is a $21.15$ $\%$ and 12.12$\%$ improvement in making correct decisions for conflicting cases for lateral and longitudinal cases, respectively.
-There are $5.06 \%$ and $6.37 \%$ improvements for lateral and longitudinal decisions for a model trained with human decisions.
-Class-wise maneuver predictions are also shown to understand the significance of the proposed model.
-Table \ref{tab:conflict_confusion_mat} show the different class-wise predictions for conflicting cases for DST-CAN and CS-LSTM models trained with ground truth decisions.
-Those tables show the number of samples that are classified in the corresponding classes.
-From the lane-changing maneuvers, it is clear that DST-CAN performed much better than CS-LSTM.
-CS-LSTM predicts the decision of following the same lane for many scenes where it should actually predict changing lanes, as it can be seen from Table \ref{tab:conflict_confusion_mat}.
-The tables clearly show that DST-CAN predicts fewer misclassifications than the CS-LSTM model.
-Similarly, Table \ref{tab:consensus_confusion_mat} show misclassifications for consensus cases.
-From tables for consensus cases, it is clear that even with an imbalance in the number of samples for different decisions classes, the self-regulation in learning of DST-CAN helps in better performance than CS-LSTM.
-From the study, one can say that the proposed DST-CAN accurately predicts safe and efficient lateral and longitudinal decisions based on real traffic conditions.
+For the model trained with GT decisions, there is a $21.15$ $\%$ and 12.12$\%$ improvement in making correct decisions for conflicting cases for lateral and longitudinal cases, respectively.
+For a model trained with human decisions, there are $5.06 \%$ and $6.37 \%$ improvements for lateral and longitudinal decisions, respectively.
+Class-wise manoeuvre predictions are also shown to understand the significance of the proposed model.
+Table \ref{tab:conflict_confusion_mat} shows the different kinds of decisions for conflicting cases for DST-CAN and CS-LSTM models trained with ground truth decisions.
+Those tables show the number of samples that are classified into the corresponding classes.
+From the lane-changing manoeuvres, it is clear that DST-CAN performed much better than CS-LSTM.
+CS-LSTM predicts the decision to follow the same lane for many scenes where it should actually predict changing lanes, as seen from Table \ref{tab:conflict_confusion_mat}.
+The tables clearly show that DST-CAN predicts better than the CS-LSTM model.
+Similarly, Table \ref{tab:consensus_confusion_mat} shows decision comparisons for consensus cases.
+From the tables for consensus cases, it is clear that even with an imbalance in the number of samples for different decision classes, the data-pruning of DST-CAN helps in better performance than CS-LSTM.
+These results indicate that the proposed DST-CAN accurately predicts safe and efficient lateral and longitudinal decisions.